The Go! Team

 The Go!
-Team are an English six-piece band from Brighton, England.
-The band initially began as a solo project conceived by Ian Parton; however, after the unexpected success of The Go!
+Team are an English indie rock band from Brighton, East Sussex.
+The band initially began as a solo project conceived by Ian Parton; however, after the unexpected success of the Go!
 Team's debut album, Thunder, Lightning, Strike, Parton recruited band members to play for live performances and subsequent albums.
 Musically, the band combines indie rock and garage rock with a mixture of funk and Bollywood soundtracks, double Dutch chants, old school hip hop and distorted guitars.
 Their songs are a mix of live instrumentation and samples from various sources.
 The band's vocals also vary between performances: while live vocals are handled mostly by lead vocalist Ninja, vocals on record also feature sampled and guest voices.

 History

 2000–2004: Origins

 The Go!
 Team began as a solo project conceived by documentary film director Ian Parton, who wanted to create music incorporating Sonic Youth-style guitars, double Dutch chants, Bollywood soundtracks, old school hip hop and electro.
 These ideas led towards the recording of his first extended play, Get It Together EP, which was released in 2000 by Pickled Egg Records.
 The EP received regular airplay by DJ John Peel, one of the original BBC Radio 1 DJs.